sam-sneed/blog-posts/README.md

 # sam-sneed.github.io blog - README

 Welcome!
-We are Sneed group.
+We are Sneed Group.
 We are strong.
 We are one.
 We are many.